jeff231li/adamantanes-temperature-scripts/02-binding-enthalpy/README.md

 In the second decomposition of the binding enthalpy, we split the interactions involving Host-Guest and Desolvation

 * $\Delta H_{H-G}$ - change upon binding of Host-Guest interactions only (solute-solute)
-* $\Delta H_{desolv} - change upon binding of interactions involving the solvent (solute-water and water-water)
+* $\Delta H_{desolv}$ - change upon binding of interactions involving the solvent (solute-water and water-water)

-## Change in H-bonds upon binding
+## Change in the number of H-bonds upon binding

-## Number of water molecules in cavity
+## Change in the number of water molecules in cavity
-We also estimated the change in the number of water molecules inside the host cavity upond binding
+We also estimated the change in the number of water molecules inside the host cavity upon binding